 Danny van der Ster has been Vice President & Head of Logistics EMEIA at ASSA ABLOY since September 2023, where he has been with the company for nearly nine years.
 He is a supply chain professional with broad end-to-end responsibility that extends beyond logistics alone.
 His scope includes inventory management, planning, and order management, enabling him to contribute to the optimization of the full supply chain.
 In addition, Danny serves as Chair of the Global Supply Chain Board, where senior leaders from across divisions come together to ensure strategic alignment, select key suppliers and partners, and mitigate global supply chain risks.
 This includes responding to geopolitical disruptions, such as recent challenges affecting key trade routes like the Red Sea.

-Danny will discuss how his team turns this complexity into a strategic advantage by positioning supply chain as an enabler of growth rather than a constraint.
-In a confidential setting under the Chatham House Rule, he will reflect on the practical challenges of managing and scaling supply chain operations across 59 ERP systems, balancing global standardization with local agility, and building resilience in times of geopolitical uncertainty.
-He will also share insights into where digital transformation and AI create real value, and where they fall short without sustained adoption.
+Danny will explain how his team turns this complexity into a strategic advantage by positioning the supply chain as an engine for growth rather than a limiting factor.
+In a confidential setting under the Chatham House Rule, he will discuss the practical challenges of managing and scaling supply chain operations across 59 ERP systems, finding the right balance between global standardization and local agility, and building resilience in times of geopolitical uncertainty.
+Additionally, he will share insights into where digital transformation and AI truly create value, and where they fall short without sustainable adoption.

-Following the keynote, a moderated roundtable discussion will offer participants the opportunity to exchange perspectives on supply chain transformation, digitalization, and operational resilience with peers from across sectors.
-Are you interested in joining?
-Seats are limited to ensure depth of conversation and seniority of the group.
-Sign up now to secure your spot.
+Following the keynote, a moderated roundtable discussion offers participants the opportunity to exchange ideas with peers from various sectors on supply chain transformation, digitalization, and operational resilience.
+Interested in participating?
+The number of seats is limited to ensure the depth of the discussions and the seniority level of the group.
+Register now to reserve your spot.

 "*" indicates required fields